 Another great thing that wheel spacers can do is provide better traction on the road.
-If you want to handle your vehicle better, then it is always better when the wheel is father away from the hub assembly.
-This creates firm grip on the road between the tires and the pavement.
-It will even be easier to take turns around corners too.
+If you want your vehicle to handle better, then it’s usually best when the wheel is father away from the hub assembly.
+This creates better grip on the road between the tires and the pavement.

 Let’s go over the advantages of wheel spacers.

-Let’s go over the disadvantages of wheel spacers.
+Here are the two main disadvantages of wheel spacers.

-2) Wheel Bearings May Go Bad – When you have wheel spacers installed, the wheels are no longer touching the ball bearings.
+When you have wheel spacers installed, additional stress is placed on nearby suspension and hub components since the wheels are further out.
+For instance, the wheels would no longer be touching the ball bearings.
 This ultimately reduces the lifespan of the wheel bearings, causing them to go bad earlier than normal.
-If this happens, you will be forced to replace the wheel bearings with new ones.

-Ultimately, you need to know what you’re doing when you purchase and install wheel spacers.
-If they will satisfy your particular needs for your vehicle, then go with them.
+Ultimately, you need to know what you’re doing when you purchase and install wheel spacers and knowing the main advantages and disadvantages is a good start.

 If you’ve done the research and are confident a certain size of wheel spacer will improve wheel/tire fit or the aesthetics of your vehicle, go for it!
 Just keep in mind that “too much of a good thing” definitely applies to wheel spacers.